Jewellery

 Carat is weight, not size: one carat is 0.20 grams, also counted as 100 points.
 Larger diamonds are found far more rarely in nature, and are valued accordingly.

-Shape as character
+Shape as temperament

 Related reading